learnk8s/learnk8s.io/_blog/why-kube/index.md

   description:
 ---

-During the last few years, the industry has experienced a shift towards developing smaller and more focussed applications.
+During the last few years, the industry has experienced a shift towards developing smaller and more focused applications.

 It doesn't come as a surprise that more and more companies are breaking their massive and static monoliths into a set of decoupled and independent components.